cleliacort/NRF1_paper/README.md

 [![DOI](https://zenodo.org/badge/754646203.svg)](https://doi.org/10.5281/zenodo.14330213)

-This repository contains the code for analyzing data and generating figures in "**Nuclear Respiratory Factor 1 (NRF1) sustains the development, progression and resistance of Multiple Myeloma**."
+This repository contains the code used for data analysis and figure generation in the study titled "**Nuclear Respiratory Factor 1 (NRF1) promotes cell survival in Multiple Myeloma under proteasome inhibition therapy.**"

-The scripts for reproducing the work are organized by figure.
-The raw data used to generate the plots will soon be available on the GEO website.
-Please email me if you need access to specific processed datasets.
+The scripts are organized by figure to facilitate reproducibility of the results.
+Raw data supporting the figures will be made publicly available on the GEO database.
+If you require access to specific processed datasets, please feel free to contact me via email.

 ## **Figure 1**